-Students enrolling in courses under this program will receive academic advising from College navigators.
-Students may visit College navigators at any College location on an appointment basis.
+Students enrolling in courses under this program may have the opportunity to receive academic advising from Student Success Navigators.
+Students may schedule an appointment with a Student Success Navigator at any point during the semester.
+A student must contact the college via phone, chat, or in-person to schedule an appointment.
 The high school counselors are knowledgeable about college curricula and will also provide personalized academic counseling for these students.
-In addition, students may complete the College online orientation and will be provided online access to the Florida automated advising system at http://www.flvc.org on both the College and home high school site.
-Each degree-seeking student will develop a program plan in consultation with the appropriate academic advisor.
 The plan for College dual enrollment guidance services to participating students will be mutually agreed upon by the District and the College and is included as Appendix B.